Israel election: Exit polls show Netanyahu heading for stalemate | DW | 24.03.2021

 However, he did not repeat his claims of victory in the subsequent election night speech.

 "I will reach out to all elected officials who share our principles.
-I will not exclude anyone," he told supporters, in a apparent nod to Bennett.
+I will not exclude anyone," he told supporters, in an apparent nod to Bennett.

 Opposition leader Yair Lapid from the centrist Yesh Atid claimed the anti-Netanyahu bloc could form a majority.
 Yesh Atid seemed set to place second behind Netanyahu's Likud.